 3. You can use the existing Google Sheets features that you love with your portfolio and reports. i.e., creating a table for better viewing or a chart to understand data more quickly.

-4. You can use existing extensions of Google Sheets with your crypto portfolio spreadsheet.
-Making you feel right at home.
+4. You can use existing extensions of Google Sheets with your crypto portfolio spreadsheet, making you feel right at home.
+For advanced users, you can even connect the Google Sheets API to custom Python scripts for automated data pipelines and analysis.

 5. You can make use of easy import options, including manual copy/paste, which is compatible with many applications.
 You also have additional import options available for your convenience.